 Pathway Director: Stacy Charat, MD

 The Primary Care Pathway provides an individualized educational experience for residents interested in pursuing careers in primary care.
-The pathway offers complements our robust ambulatory medicine training with additional continuity clinic experiences, a supplemental didactic curriculum, and exposure to a range of ambulatory clinics with high relevance to primary care practice.
-Applications for the Primary Care Pathway occur immediately after the match, for participation in all three years of training, and again during the fall of the PGY-1 year for additional residents who decide to join for the PGY-2 and PGY-3 years.
+The pathway complements our robust ambulatory medicine training with additional continuity clinic experiences, supplemental didactic and social justice curricula, and exposure to a range of ambulatory care clinics with high relevance to primary care practice.

-Primary Care Blocks: Each block consists of a mix of continuity clinics, subspecialty clinics, weekly primary care academic half-days, and unique clinical and educational opportunities.
+Primary Care Blocks: Each block consists of a mix of continuity clinics, subspecialty clinics, weekly primary care academic half-days, social justice half-days, and unique clinical and educational opportunities.
 We strive to individualize each resident's rotation schedule based on personal interests and career goals.

 Sample Weekly Schedule for Primary Care Block